-The Company has certain business mergers and acquisitions that were recorded using the acquisition method of accounting.
+The Company had certain business mergers and acquisitions that were recorded using the acquisition method of accounting.
 The results of the acquired operations have been included in the consolidated financial statements since the date on which the Company obtained control of the business, as disclosed below.
 Therefore, the consolidated income statements and the consolidated statements of financial position in the years of such acquisitions are not comparable with previous periods.
-The consolidated statements of cash flows for the years ended December 31, 2013, 2012 and 2011 show the merged and acquired operations net of the cash related to those mergers and acquisitions.
+The consolidated statements of cash flows for the years ended December 31, 2013 and 2012 show the merged and acquired operations net of the cash related to those mergers and acquisitions.
+For the year ended December 31, 2014, the Company did not have any acquisitions or mergers.

-While the acquired companies disclosed below, from note 4.1.1 to note 4.1.6, represent bottlers of Coca-Cola trademarked beverages, such entities were not under common ownership control prior to their acquisition.
+While the acquired companies disclosed below, from note 4.1.1 to note 4.1.4, represent bottlers of Coca-Cola trademarked beverages, such entities were not under common ownership control prior to their acquisition.